BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/target_rate.md

 If not specified, these default from `00:00:00` to `00:00:00` the following day.

 If for example you want to look at prices overnight you could set the minimum time to something like `20:00` and your maximum time to something like `05:00`.
-If the minimum time is "before" the maximum time, then it will treat the maximum time as the time for the following day.
+If the minimum time is "after" the maximum time, then it will treat the maximum time as the time for the following day.

 !!! info